Top 10 dog-friendly cities

 Spend the afternoon at one of Austin's off-leash parks and take your dog on a chill walk along the water to see the Congress Street bats take flight at sunset.
 Then, hit one of the neighborhood's dog-friendly outdoor cafes.

 Take your dog on the cable cars with you to visit the waterside's pet-friendly patio restaurants.
-Lots of await for you and your doggy to have fun.
+Lots of beaches and parks await for you and your doggy to have fun.
 Of course, don't miss the Golden Gate Bridge, where you and your dog can share the lovely view of the colorful, hilly city.